rawhasan/compose-exercise-retrofit-basics/README.md

 # Compose Exercise: Retrofit Basics
 - Call an external API using the Retrofit library and get the returned JSON.
 - Handle loading/error/done status of the API call.
+- Use query to filter the results of the API call.
 - Convert JSON to Kotlin object by the Moshi library.
 - Display images from remote URLs by the Coil library.
 - Replace part of a string with a new value.